daniel-johnson/Library/README.md

 If you have _any_ level of social anxiety or difficulty, read this book.
 His [blog](https://www.succeedsocially.com/thesocialskillsguidebook) also has a lot of really good, specific content.
 I highly recommend at least poking through his blog.

 ### Being Mortal
-Written by a doctor, discussing modern medicine's clinical approach and how it's failing many end of life patients.
+The name really says all you need to know: Being Mortal - Medicine, and what really matters in the end.
-What got me was hearing about so many people at the end of their lives.
-He tells about their priorities and how it guides their treatment.
-It got me crying.
+Highly recommended.

 ### The Ethical Slut
 Just amazing.
+I love how they value communication and opennes.
 I don't care if you're polyamorous, asexual, straight and vanilla, bisexual, or whatever, this book is amazing and has something for everyone.

 ### Marcus Aurelius, Gregory Hays - Meditations
 A classic stoic work.
 It's the private journal of a roman emperor.
 Don't get carried away caught in the past, or worrying about the future.
 Live in this moment, right now.